 The final issue web scrapers face only in the US.
 It is the extremely common claim that web scraping violates the Computer Fraud and Abuse Act - a controversial anti-hacking law enacted in 1986 (yes, that's before the modern Internet even existed).
 Under CFAA, accessing a computer system without authorization is a criminal offense.
 And courts have been arguing what "without authorization" means ever since.

 If we try to extrapolate this ruling to web scraping, we might want to say that "scraping publicly available data is okay".
-The reality is that the Supreme Court did not explicitly say so and left that decision to the Ninth Circuit's judges, who should update their HiQ v LinkedIn ruling in light of the Van Buren case.
-We will patiently wait to see how this case unfolds, but in the meantime, we'll borrow more quotes from the HiQ v LinkedIn ruling:
+The reality is that the Supreme Court did not explicitly say so and left it to the Ninth Circuit's judges to update their HiQ v LinkedIn ruling in light of the Van Buren case.

 In the end, it's nothing more than automation of work normally done by humans.
 Web scraping just makes the process faster and more reliable.
 Best of all, it allows people to focus on more important matters.
 Apify helps rescue trafficked children, find lost dogs and even restore forests with web scraping so it can't be all bad, can it? 🙂